 |

-Harley Higgins started out as an AS in 1942 and by 1944 he made
+out enlisted as in AS in 1942 and by 1944 was advanced to Chief

-In 1957 he was detailed to handle communications for President
+to Ensign.
+In 1957 he was detailed to handle President Eisenhower's

-Eisenhower’s visit to Bermuda on the USS Canberra and received
+communications when he went to Bermuda on the USS Canberra and

-a letter from the White House commending him on an excellent job.
+received a letter from Eisenhower commending him for an excellent

-He also handled the communications for the selection of the unknown
+job.
+He also handled the communications for the selection of the

-soldier from the Korean War and the burial at sea of the two that
+unknown soldier from the Korean War and the burial at sea of the

-were not selected.
-Harley spent four years on CINCPACFLT staff
+two that were not selected.
+Harley spent four years on CINCPACFLT

 |